 A strategy is a set of actions taken with an ultimate goal in mind.
 Unfortunately, all those strategies one finds in the textbooks will only work in an absolutely efficient marketplace, as defined by Granddaddy Dow.
 Fishing lines, straddles and so forth do not work if there are insiders trading, shady deals concocting and human frailties dictating.

-The only strategies that should work universally are: don’t invest more than you can afford to lose, don’t open a position without a stop loss, prefer to trade the trend, buy low, sell high, and other basic homilies that shouldn’t really take up space here.
+The only strategies that should work universally are: don’t invest more than you can afford to lose, don’t open a An open trade or transaction.
+A position can be long (a contract to buy the asset) or short (a contr... without a stop loss, prefer to trade the trend, buy low, sell high, and other basic homilies that shouldn’t really take up space here.

 These risk-mitigating strategies that will keep you from going bankrupt overnight.
 They won’t make you rich any time soon.
 And since, as a day-trader, you are competing for that same finite kitty funded by a fixed set of losers, there’s only so much to go around.
 You are competing with the big boys with their ever-bigger computers using – at best – EZComputer’s latest GPU.

 Now, I’m not saying that day trading is riskier, necessarily, than longer-term trading, but that – as everything else – it has its place.

 Well, yes.
 Of course!
 But that’s what makes it interesting.
 Just don’t let it become debilitating.

 When The practice of opening and closing positions on the same day, primarily used by speculators., you will only come across “a sure thing” rarely.
 If you’re about to hang your entire financial activity upon just that, then you probably won’t go far.
 Like everything else, it should be used in conjunction with long-term trading – as with a retirement fund.